 Rush Enterprises: 2Q Earnings Snapshot

-NEW BRAUNFELS, Texas (AP) _ Rush Enterprises Inc. (RUSHA) on Wednesday reported second-quarter net income of $41.6 million.
+NEW BRAUNFELS, Texas (AP) _ Rush Enterprises Inc. (RUSHB) on Wednesday reported second-quarter profit of $41.6 million.

-On a per-share basis, the New Braunfels, Texas-based company said it had net income of $1.10.
+The New Braunfels, Texas-based company said it had profit of $1.10 per share.

-The commercial vehicle dealership operator posted revenue of $1.54 billion in the period.
+The commercial vehicle retailer posted revenue of $1.54 billion in the period.

-Rush Enterprises shares have increased 7% since the beginning of the year.
-In the final minutes of trading on Wednesday, shares hit $36.94, a decline of 14% in the last 12 months.
+Rush Enterprises shares have risen 12% since the beginning of the year.
+The stock has dropped nearly 8% in the last 12 months.

 View Comments